 The cost of a web crawler depends on a lot of factors, but ranges from: free for open source crawlers, to $30-$500+ for commercial solutions, to hundreds or thousands of dollars for custom crawlers.

-The cost of a web crawler varies widely depending on the crawler you use and how difficult your project is.
+The cost of a web crawler, and the pricing model, varies widely depending on the crawler you use and how difficult your project is.

 - You can get free web crawlers through open source projects.